Skip to main content

 Existing appointments

-Used to check availability and avoid double-booking
+Used to check availability and avoid conflicts

 Call categories explained